 Listening to music releases dopamine in our brains and lifts our mood.
 When our mood is improved, our performance increases and so does our ability to make good decisions.
 Furthermore, choosing unfamiliar music can maximize the positive effect that music has on productivity, prolonging your concentration time and enhancing your creative output.

-I often turn to programs like Spotify or Rdio to find playlists that have been created to help improve concentration and focus.
-We’ve even built a Hustle Playlist on rdio – You should definitely check it out.
+I often turn to programs like Apple Music & Spotify to find playlists that have been created to help improve concentration and focus.

 Leave the House